 It is also important to refrain from over stimulating your puppy during its first few months of life.
-Puppies sleep a lot and the reason for this is because they grow a lot.
-It is advised that you resist the urge to wake up your puppy every few seconds to play with it as though it were a toy, much the same as babies; puppies need as much sleep as they can get.
-You will find that as your puppy ages it will become more playful and you will find yourself wishing that you had those sleepy days of puppyhood back!
+Puppies sleep a lot because they grow a lot.
+Resist the urge to wake your puppy every few seconds to play.
+Much the same as babies, puppies need as much sleep as they can get.
+You will find that as your puppy ages, they will become more playful, and you will find yourself wishing that you had those sleepy days of puppyhood back!

 How Long Can My Puppy Go Without Peeing?

-If you are not available 24/7 it is a good rule of thumb to remember that your puppy can hold its bladder for one hour for each month of age plus one, so a four-month old puppy can hold its bladder for five hours; however, particularly young puppies have very little control over their bladder muscles and as a result they have accidents.
+If you are not available 24/7, it is good to remember that your puppy can hold its bladder for one hour for each month of age plus one (e.g., a four-month-old puppy can hold its bladder for five hours).
+However, particularly young puppies have limited control over their bladder muscles and, as a result, they have accidents.